-In the graph $G_f$, for an $f$-class $f^{-1}(c)$, $f^{-1}(c)$ is identified into a single vertex.
+In the remainder of this section, assume $f$ is a pseudo $L$-colouring of $G$.
+In the graph $G_f$, $f^{-1}(c)$ is identified into a single vertex.
 For simplicity, we denote this vertex by $f^{-1}(c)$.
 So $f^{-1}(c)$ is both a subset of $V(G)$ and a vertex of $G_f$.
 It will be clear from the context which one it is.